 Some don’t like this method as it can be less permanent than going straight into a pipe.

-If you have limited experience with pluming and need a quick easy to use option than this is a good way to go.
+If you have limited experience with plumbing and need a quick easy to use option this is a good way to go.

 This is easy to do for those who have copper lines.

 Often they are located at the water heater since the top cold water line going in is almost always copper.

 Example on Amazon